kh77/spring-boot-multi-db/README.md

 -----------------------------------------------------------

-# ChainedTransactionManagerConfig
+# Manage Multiple DB transaction and roll-back
-  This class register both transaction manager and it will rollback when one transaction is failed
+  This 'ChainedTransactionManagerConfig' class register both transaction manager DB and it will roll-back when one transaction is failed

-  Check FooService class with insert method and hit below url to save data
+  Check 'FooService' class which has 'insert' method and hit below URL to save data

 -----------------------------------------------------------
-## URL to save data from post man
+## URL to save data from Postman
 - Save data in both DB
 - Http Method : GET
 - URL : localhost:8080/save/helloworld